magenta-aps/mox/doc/user/api/search.rst

    JSON-objects.
 Given any other parameters the operation is a :ref:`SearchOperation`.

-   Default is to return the object(s) as it is currently seen, but can optionally be constrained by ``virking*`` :ref:`valid time<Valid time>` and/or ``registrering*`` :ref:`transaction time<transaction time>` to give an older view.
+   Default is to return the object(s) as it is currently seen but can optionally be constrained by ``virking*`` :ref:`valid time<Valid time>` and/or ``registrering*`` :ref:`transaction time<transaction time>` to give an older view.